barseghyanartur/jsphinx/docs/examples.rst

 ----

-As mentioned above, it's possible to diversify the generated context with images, paragraphs, tables, manual text break and pretty much everything that is supported by DOCX format specification, although currently only images, paragraphs, tables and manual text breaks are supported out of the box.
-In order to customise the blocks DOCX file is built from, the ``DynamicTemplate`` class is used.
-See the example below for usage examples:
+It's possible to diversify the generated context with images, paragraphs, tables, manual text break and pretty much everything that is supported by ``DOCX`` format specification, although currently only images, paragraphs, tables and manual text breaks are supported out of the box.

+In order to customise the blocks ``DOCX`` file is built from, the ``DynamicTemplate`` class is used.
+See the example below for usage
+examples:

 .. literalinclude:: _static/py/faker_file_docx_4.py
     :language: python